Generalized flux trajectories: New insights into partially coherent Airy beams: Theory

 This expression explicitly makes evident that any change in the flux (and hence the light intensity distribution) is directly connected with the local variations undergone by the phase of the beam along the transverse direction during the propagation.
 Hence, to understand at a deeper level the implications of such spatial variations, we can proceed as in classical mechanics and integrate (along the propagation coordinate, $z$) the effective equation of motion

 The trajectories arising from this equation of motion will thus describe any local effect of the phase on the distribution of light intensity.
 Actually, if the set of initial conditions is chosen in such a way that they distribute along the transverse direction in a given plane (e.g., the input plane) according to the intensity distribution in such a plane, their distribution in a different transverse plane will be in agreement with the intensity distribution in such a plane.
-This thus settles the grounds for a methodology aimed at analyzing the propagation of structured-light scalar beam propagation under paraxial conditions on an event-by-event basis\cite{sanz:JOSAA:2022}.
+This thus settles the grounds for a methodology aimed at analyzing the propagation of structured-light scalar beam propagation under paraxial conditions on an event-by-event basis \cite{sanz:JOSAA:2022}.

-The above procedure to reach Eq.~\eqref{eq9} from the paraxial Helmholtz equation is analogous to the process followed to obtain the quantum hydrodynamic or Bohmian trajectories from Schr\"odinger's equation associated with a matter wave in quantum mechanics\cite{sanz-bk-1}.
-Nonetheless, it is also possible to reach the same result considering the vector nature of the beam and then assuming paraxiality conditions\cite{allen:PRA:1992,sanz:ApplSci:2020}.
+The above procedure to reach Eq.~(\ref{eq9}) from the paraxial Helmholtz equation is analogous to the process followed to obtain the quantum hydrodynamic or Bohmian trajectories from Schr\"odinger's equation associated with a matter wave in quantum mechanics \cite{sanz-bk-1}.
+Nonetheless, it is also possible to reach the same result considering the vector nature of the beam and then assuming paraxiality conditions \cite{allen:PRA:1992,sanz:ApplSci:2020}.
 It is worth noting that, in this case, after averaging in time the Poynting vector, two contributions are well distinguished, namely, one simply related to the forward paraxial propagation and another associated with the transverse local phase variations undergone by the beam.
-This convenient decoupling of the Poynting vector, between longitudinal and transverse contributions, has been considered precisely by Broky {\it et al.}\cite{broky:OE:2008} to investigate the self-healing properties of Airy beams.
+This convenient decoupling of the Poynting vector, between longitudinal and transverse contributions, has been considered precisely by Broky {\it et al.}~\cite{broky:OE:2008} to investigate the self-healing properties of Airy beams.

-Equation~\eqref{eq9} is only valid for fully coherent monochromatic paraxial beams.
-However, we show next a route to generalize it to paraxial partially coherent beams, also monochromatic.
+Equation~(\ref{eq9}) is only valid for fully coherent monochromatic paraxial beams.
+However, we show next a route to generalize it to quasimonochromatic paraxial partially coherent beams.
 To do so, we consider as the main descriptor of the beam its cross spectral density (CSD), $W({\bf r}'_\perp,{\bf r}_\perp,z)$.
-Specifically, making use of the well-known result\cite{charo:NuovCimB:1979,mandelwolf-bk} that any CSD can be recast in terms of a set of field modes, $\{ \phi_n \}$,
+Physically, this quantity specifies the field correlations between two spatial points at a given plane \cite{mandelwolf-bk}.
+Specifically, making use of the well-known result \cite{charo:NuovCimB:1979,mandelwolf-bk} that any CSD can be recast in terms of a set of field modes, $\{ \phi_n \}$,

 where the $p_n$ denote the positive weight associated with the field mode $\phi_n$, which satisfies Helmholtz's paraxial equation,

 According to the above condition, the field modes will also satisfy a continuity equation,